haydenwoodhead/burner.kiwi/README.md

 ### Other

 Or run it on your own server.
-Build a binary, setup with the configuration parameters detailed below and run it.
+Build a binary, set up with the configuration parameters detailed below and run it.

 ## Build

 ### Development

-To build for development just run `go build` nothing special here.
+To build for development just run `go build` - nothing special here.

 ### Production